Age: 91 Years

 - In the 1960s, Milkha met his future wife, Nirmal Kaur (an International Volleyball Player), in Patiala.

 - He also participated at the 1964 Summer Olympics in Tokyo.

 - In 2001, Milkha turned down an offer of the Arjuna Award.
 He rejected the offer saying: “I rejected the Arjuna I was offered after I received the Padma Shree.
 It was like being offered an SSC certificate after securing a masters degree.”

 - In 2008, Rohit Brijnath (a Journalist), described Milkha as “the finest athlete India has ever produced.”

-- All of his medals have been donated to the country.
+- All of his medals were donated to the country.
 Initially, they were displayed at the Jawaharlal Nehru Stadium in New Delhi and later moved to a Museum in Patiala.